calamityfei/10x-cards/.ai/create-flashcards-view-implementation-plan.md

 2. Character counter updates in real-time
 3. If text is < 1,000 or > 10,000 chars, validation error displays and Generate button is disabled
 4. User clicks "Generate" button
+5. If unsaved AI candidates exist:
+   - Confirmation modal appears with warning message
+   - User can cancel or proceed
+   - If user proceeds: AI candidates (and metadata) are cleared, manual cards are preserved
-5. Button shows loading spinner, textarea is disabled
+6. Button shows loading spinner, textarea is disabled
-6. Skeleton loaders appear in the review list
+7. Skeleton loaders appear in the review list (manual cards remain visible below)
-7. On success: Candidates populate the list in "unreviewed" state (greyed out)
+8. On success: New candidates populate the list in "unreviewed" state (greyed out)
-8. On error: Error message displays with appropriate guidance
+9. On error: Error message displays with appropriate guidance

 ### Accept AI Candidate (US-007)